JinkiJung/Tasc/docs/source/basicConcept.rst

 Condition
 ^^^^^^^^^^^^
 Condition is a deterministic criteria triggered by a range of State change.
+In the context, *before* states the termination condition of Tasc, but not the goal.
+Evaluation on the goal achievement will be done in *then*.

 Instruction
 ^^^^^^^^^^^^